How Dungeons & Dragons (and other tabletop roleplaying games) Can Help Us Grow: An OT’s Perspective

 Kids (and grown-ups!) can safely explore emotions and problem-solving by stepping into a character's shoes.
 A study by Atherton and colleagues (2025), showed that playing tabletop role playing games like D&D can lead to improved self esteem in autistic individuals!

-Taking notes, rolling all those cool dice, moving mini figures around the board, or helping build 3D maps - all of these give players a chance to strengthen fine motor skills in a fun, low-stress way.
-And if fine motor tasks are tough, no problem- there are tons of ways to adapt the game so everyone can participate comfortably.
+Taking notes, rolling all those cool dice, moving mini figures around the board, or helping build 3D maps… all of these give players a chance to strengthen fine motor skills in a fun way!
+And if fine motor tasks are tough, no problem!
+There are tons of ways to adapt the game so everyone can participate in the way that works best for them.

-Whether someone is artistic, analytical, organized, imaginative, or tech-savvy, D&D has a role for them.
-In my own group, one person tracks everything we do in a document, another calculates numbers during battles, someone brings the story to life with expressive narration, and others (like me!) create stunning maps and game pieces.
-We use a mix of tools- apps like D&D Beyond and good old-fashioned paper- so everyone contributes in their own way.
-It’s a beautiful example of how different minds shine together.
+Because D&D is so multifaceted, it creates a space where a bunch of different types of thinkers can shine in their own way- artistic, analytical, organized, imaginative, tech-savvy….
+In my own group, we have one person who keeps track of everything we do in a document, another player calculates numbers during battles, someone brings the story to life with expressive narration and theatrical voices, and others (like me!) use our artsy skills to create imaginative maps and game pieces.
+We use a mix of tools (apps like D&D Beyond, good old-fashioned paper, maps and 3D visuals) so everyone contributes in their own way.

-Players get chances to speak up, make choices, and assert themselves through their characters.
+TTRPGs are full of chances to speak up, make choices, and assert ourselves through the voice and actions of our characters.
 D&D provides opportunities to practice asking for what you need, setting boundaries, and standing your ground, which are invaluable life skills!

 7. Strengthening Executive Functioning Skills

-D&D requires a range of executive functioning skills, like planning, organizing, and reflecting on actions.
-It also gives players the chance to explore different accommodations and strategies to support these skills - whether it's using visual aids like maps, leaning on teammates, breaking tasks into smaller steps, or thinking creatively to solve problems.
-Learning which supports work best for you and how to use them is an important life skill.
+D&D requires a wide range of executive functioning skills, like planning, organizing, and reflecting on actions.
+It also gives players the chance to explore different accommodations and strategies to support these skills - Like using visual aids like maps, leaning on teammates, breaking tasks into smaller steps, or thinking creatively to solve problems.
+Learning which supports work best for you and how/ when to use them is an important life skill!

 8. Opportunities to Deep Dive Into Your Interests

 Some neurodivergent thinkers have a tendency to focus strongly on a particular interest, learning about it to the full point of immersion.
 This can be called “monotropism!”
-I feel like tabletop role playing games provide ample opportunities to delve into these deep interests, no matter what they are.
+I feel like tabletop role playing games provide a bunch of opportunities to delve into these deep interests, no matter what they are.
 In fact, it’s a game that celebrates monotropic thinking, in my opinion.

 9. Embracing the Benefits of Failure in a Low-Pressure Setting

-Our Game Master (GM) often reminds us that character failures can lead to the most exciting and meaningful parts of the story.
-As someone who tends to strive for perfection, I’ve found it challenging, but also valuable, to practice "failing" in this game environment.
-It’s been eye-opening to see how those so-called failures can actually enrich the experience, spark great discussions, and create deeper connections with others, all while keeping the pressure low.
+Our Game Master (the person who’s like the narrator and leader of the game) often reminds us that character failures can lead to the most exciting and meaningful parts of the story.
+I’m someone who tends to strive for perfection, so I’ve found it challenging, but also super helpful, to practice "failing" in this game environment.
+It’s been eye-opening to see how my “failures” can spark great discussions, hilarious side quests, and create deeper connections with others.

-Paracosms are richly imagined inner worlds- complete with characters, landscapes, and stories- that some people (especially autistic folks) create and explore in their minds.
-When I first learned about this concept, I immediately thought of Dungeons & Dragons and the kind of world-building it encourages.
-It also reminded me of a child I once worked with who spent time telling me about their elaborate Minecraft world!
-And of course, I couldn’t help but think of J.R.R.
+Paracosms are richly imagined inner worlds, with characters, landscapes, and stories that some people (especially some autistic folks) create and explore in their minds.
+When I first learned about paracosms, I immediately thought of Dungeons & Dragons and the kind of world-building it encourages.
+It also reminded me of a child I once worked with who was so proud to tell me about the elaborate Minecraft world they created and the lore that went along with each part.
+And, of course, I couldn’t help but think of J.R.R.
 Tolkien, who famously created entire maps, languages, and histories for the world of Middle-earth.
-It makes me wonder: could tabletop role-playing games like D&D offer a way to bring these rich inner worlds to life- and to share them with others in a collaborative, supported way?
-I’m not totally sure, but it’s something I’m excited to keep exploring.
+It makes me wonder… could tabletop role-playing games like D&D offer a way to bring these rich inner worlds to life, and to share them with others in a collaborative, supported way?
+I’m not totally sure, but it’s something I’m excited to keep exploring!

 My Final Thoughts